-ASSET would continue to study reentry heating for high-lift reentry vehicles, particularly for the Winged Gemini concept (see "Hidden Histories: Advanced Gemini").
+ASSET would continue to study reentry heating for high-lift reentry vehicles, particularly for the Winged Gemini concept.
 The research done for the X-20 program contributed a great deal to the spaceplanes that followed it, specifically Martin's X-23 PRIME, the European Space Agency's Hermes, and of course, the Space Shuttle.

 The X-20 Dyna-Soar would also leave its mark on pop culture of the time.
 In 1959, an early episode of The Twilight Zone, "And When the Sky was Opened", made a reference to the X-20 with a vehicle of the same name and profile that could carry a crew of three.
 Donald Wollheim released the fifth book in his Mike Mars series, Mike Mars Flies the Dyna-Soar, in 1962.
 John Berryman wrote the short story "The Trouble with Telstar" in 1963 in which a Dyna-Soar was used to repair a satellite.
 Perhaps most notable was featured in the 1969 movie Marooned.
 In the film, a rescue craft called the X-RV, modeled after the X-20, is launched to recover astronauts from their crippled Apollo command module in Earth orbit.

 The Air Force's X-20 Dyna-Soar was a conceptual manned spaceplane that would have been used for a variety of missions, including everything from reconnaissance to strategic bombing.
-It came about during a period of time when no agency or government power knew what steps to take in space exploration and is merely one of numerous "whacky" proposals of the early space age.
+It came about during a period of time when no agency or government power knew what steps to take in space exploration and is one of numerous "whacky" proposals of the early space age.
 It is one of the most famous rejected manned space concepts and the extent of its impact is evident in the spaceplanes of the modern age.
 Was the X-20's cancellation a major loss to the space program or was it inevitable?
 Feel free to tell me your thoughts in the comments and remember to like and share this post.
 Thanks for reading!

 LePage, Andrew.
 “The Future That Never Came: The X-20 Dyna Soar Aerospace Plane.”
 Drew Ex Machina, 1 May 2019, www.drewexmachina.com/2016/04/10/the-future-that-never-came-the-x-20-dyna-soar-aerospace-plane/.